Junel-Balbin/BC3-Password-Generator/README.md

 ## Description.
 * Simple, easy to use [Password Generator](https://junel-balbin.github.io/Password-Generator/).

+* Updated the look of the original page.

 * For this challenge assignment.
 I found it difficult to know where to start but in the process, I learned a lot but still need to study more to be confident in my abilities.

 * As a beginner to JavaScript.
 I am unsure of how everything works but I am sure that I will learn more with time and practice.